Cathy-CHS/porori/README.md

 You can reproduce the results of the paper by simply running all cells in the `main_for_submit.ipynb`

+You need to **use GPU**. since we will use our pretrained RE and NER model, the T4 GPU is enough.
+But we recommend using high RAM. so we **recommend using L4 GPU**.

 Since CPU of the colab is not that fast, the KG construction time can be too long in colab.
 So we uploaded